ecsszilard/sc-jahn-teller-d4h-symmetry/README.md

 - The Γ₆ ground manifold carries **no orbital quadrupole moment** (Q⁽²⁾ = 0),
 - the B₁g Jahn–Teller distortion is **symmetry-forbidden** in the normal AFM state,
-- Cooper-pair condensation creates a quasi-degenerate Γ₆–Γ₇ subspace,
+- Cooper-pair condensation creates a coherent Γ₆–Γ₇ superposition,
 - only in this paired subspace does **rank-2 multipolar order become accessible**, and
 - the B₁g JT distortion emerges as an **induced response** of the superconducting condensate — not as a primary instability.

-The "attractive interaction" does not arise from an a priori constant: it comes from the fact that `⟨τ_x⟩ = 0` in the normal state while `⟨τ_x²⟩ ≠ 0`, and the Cooper-pair mixing opens a channel in which the JT distortion is symmetry-allowed but only cooperatively accessible — without the SC condensate, it is symmetry-blocked.
+The attractive interaction does not arise from an a priori constant: it comes from the fact that `⟨τ_x⟩ = 0` in the normal state while `⟨τ_x²⟩ ≠ 0`, and the Cooper-pair mixing opens a channel in which the JT distortion is symmetry-allowed but only cooperatively accessible — without the SC condensate, it is symmetry-blocked.

 The symmetry selection rules that encode this: